sudheerthan/100DaysOfCProgramming/README.md

 ### Day 2: Check if a number is even or odd.
 - Write a program to determine whether a given number is even or odd.

+### Day 3: find length of a string.
+- Write a program to find the length of a given string.

+find length of a string
 ... (continue with Days 4-10)

 ## Arrays and Strings